catnipglitch/Codex-CLI/README.md

     PowerShell v5 (The default one comes with Windows)
     ```powershell
-    (Invoke-WebRequest -Uri https://api.openai.com/v1/engines -Headers @{"Authorization" = "Bearer YOUR_API_KEY"; "OpenAI-Organization" = "YOUR_ORG_ID"}).Content
+    (Invoke-WebRequest -Uri https://api.openai.com/v1/models -Headers @{"Authorization" = "Bearer YOUR_API_KEY"; "OpenAI-Organization" = "YOUR_ORG_ID"}).Content
     ```

     PowerShell v7
     ```powershell
-    (Invoke-WebRequest -Uri https://api.openai.com/v1/engines -Authentication Bearer -Token (ConvertTo-SecureString "YOUR_API_KEY" -AsPlainText -Force) -Headers @{"OpenAI-Organization" = "YOUR_ORG_ID"}).Content
+    (Invoke-WebRequest -Uri https://api.openai.com/v1/models -Authentication Bearer -Token (ConvertTo-SecureString "YOUR_API_KEY" -AsPlainText -Force) -Headers @{"OpenAI-Organization" = "YOUR_ORG_ID"}).Content
     ```

 ### Can I run the sample on Azure?
-The sample code can be currently be used with Codex on OpenAI’s API.
-In the coming months, the sample will be updated so you can also use it with the [Azure OpenAI Service](https://aka.ms/azure-openai).
+The sample code can be used with GPT-4o on OpenAI's API.
+You can also use it with the [Azure OpenAI Service](https://aka.ms/azure-openai) if you have access to GPT-4o through Azure.